Siterack/siterack-docs/docs/features.md

 ## Restorations

 In order to run a restoration, simply choose a backup from the backup dashboard, then click 'Restore' and confirm the order.
-SiteRack will then deploy a worker to complete the restoration in the background while you carry on with other tasks.
+Site Rack will then deploy a worker to complete the restoration in the background while you carry on with other tasks.

-Upon completion, SiteRack will let you know via either email or Slack.
+Upon completion, Site Rack will let you know via either email or Slack.

 #### Slack alert example:
 > <img src="https://storage-siterack.sfo2.cdn.digitaloceanspaces.com/static/dashboard/img/illustrations/restore.png" style="width: auto;"></img>